devplayer0/fyp/report.md

 The process through which this is achieved is relatively complex, and involves a series of registers within the Reset and Clock Control (RCC) peripheral.
-These set the values for a number of clock divisors, multipliers and the Phased-Lock Loop (PLL).
+These set the values for a number of clock divisors, multipliers and the Phase-Locked Loop (PLL).
 Each component has a its own range of operation, so each parameter must be balanced to achieve the final desired clock speed.
 Clocks for other components, such as on the peripheral bus (APB) must be considered. `rcc_clock_setup_pll()` abstracts away this